wkranti/KraGstrob/_posts/2018-6-9-Generating JSON from alignment.md

 * You can do alignment in any language you just have to modify scripts in install_models.sh to download desired models.You would also need dictionary for that language and should be in GlobalPhone format.
-  Make changes accordingly in align.py to direct it to the model you have doenloaded.
+  Make changes accordingly in align.py to direct it to the model you have downloaded.
 * Dictionary can be made using g2p models . information on that is mentioned in my this [post](https://wkranti.github.io/kragstrob/2018/05/18/Generating-Dictionary/)